MrBlueXav/Dekrispator_v2/README.md

 Flash your board with "Dekrispator_v2.hex" (in Release folder) and enjoy hours and hours of sweet music coming of it !
 Sounds can be loud so beware !

-When powering up the board, the synth starts in "demo mode" unless you press and maintain a little the user button before power.
-In that case the synth enters "user mode".
+When powering up the board, the synth starts in "demo mode".

-*Demo mode* : The synth works on its own, sounds are perpetually changing.
+The synth works on its own, sounds are perpetually changing.
 If you press the user button, sounds and effects stop always changing and the red LED lights on : the synth parameters are frozen.
 Press once again the user button and the red LED lights off : unfreeze.

-*User mode* : Connect an USB MIDI controller (like Korg NanoKontrol...) to the board's micro USB connector and control the synth.
+*Manual mode* : Connect an USB MIDI controller (like Korg NanoKontrol...) to the board's micro USB connector and control the synth.
 The MIDI mapping of the synth controls are in MIDI_mapping.ods file.
 I nearly used the factory settings of Korg NanoKontrol V1 (some momentary/toggle buttons modified).
 The blue LED indicates midi activity.

+CC68 (= 127) : reset synth with basic sound and sequencer running.

+CC67 (= 127) : toggle demo mode.

 The orange LED reflects the CPU usage : when it's dim CPU gets overloaded.